discontinuedlabs/citeease/README.md

 ## Reporting Issues

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/discontinuedlabs/citeease/issues) and use the provided [Issue Template](ISSUE_TEMPLATE.md) to help us understand and address the problem.
+If you encounter any issues or have suggestions for new features, you can use the following templates:

+- For **bug reports**, please [open a bug issue](https://github.com/discontinuedlabs/citeease/issues/new?template=bug.yml) and provide as much detail as possible.
+- For **feature requests**, please [open a feature request](https://github.com/discontinuedlabs/citeease/issues/new?template=feature.yml) and describe your idea and its use case.

+Alternatively, you can visit our [Discussions page](https://github.com/discontinuedlabs/citeease/discussions) for questions, ideas, or general support.

 ## Testing